Pfizer says antiviral pill cuts risk of severe COVID-19 by 89% | Health

 Full trial data is not yet available from either company.
 "Just stunning results," Ashish Jha, dean of the Brown University School of Public Health, said in a Twitter post https://twitter.com/ashishkjha/status/1456598629599354886?s=20 of Pfizer's results.
 "Implications of effective therapeutics for ending the pandemic are very, very large."

+Infectious disease experts stress that preventing COVID-19 through wide use of vaccines remains the best way to control the pandemic, but only 58% of Americans are fully vaccinated and access in many parts of the world is limited.
+"Vaccines are going to be the most effective and reliable tool that we have in this pandemic," said Dr. Grace Lee, Professor of Pediatrics, Stanford University School of Medicine.
+"These oral medications are going to augment our ability to really reduce the risk of severe disease, hospitalization and death, which is huge, but it won't prevent infection."

-Shares in Pfizer, which also makes one of the mostly widely used COVID-19 vaccines, surged 11% to $48.55, while those of Merck fell 8.5% to $82.80.
-Shares of other vaccine makers also took a hit, with Moderna Inc, Pfizer's German partner BioNTech SE and Novavax all down 10-15%.
-Meanwhile, travel stocks rose, with American Airlines , United Airlines, Delta Air Lines, cruise operators Carnival Corp and Norwegian Cruise rising between 5.6% and 5.9%.
+Shares in Pfizer, which also makes one of the mostly widely used COVID-19 vaccines, were up 7.6% to $47.19 at 1445 GMT, while Merck's were down 8.5% to $82.83.
+Shares of other vaccine makers also took a hit, with Moderna Inc, Pfizer's German partner BioNTech SE and Novavax all down 10-18%.
+Meanwhile, travel stocks rose, with American Airlines , United Airlines, Delta Air Lines, cruise operators Carnival Corp and Norwegian Cruise rising between 4% and 5.9%.

 Pfizer said it planned to submit interim trial results for its pill, which is given in combination with an older antiviral called ritonavir, to the U.S. Food and Drug Administration (FDA) as part of the emergency use application it opened in October.
 That filing is expected to be submitted before the U.S. Thanksgiving holiday on Nov.
 25, Pfizer Chief Executive Albert Bourla said in an interview with CNBC.